The reason why your child should travel rear-facing up to six years old!

 In Sweden, we start to see an increased frequency of injuries, during the age of 3-4 years old, because that is when Swedish parents start to have their children forward-facing in the car.
 The increase of injuries isn’t as tough since the children’s neck are more developed and stronger than when they are younger.

-A nine months old baby have 25% of their body weight in their head, compared to an adult that has 6% of their body weight in the head.
+A nine months old baby has 25% of their body weight in their head, compared to an adult that has 6% of their body weight in the head.

-Children aren’t a miniature of an adult; the children’s head is very big and heavy compared to their body and the muscles and ligament in their neck isn’t fully developed.
+Children aren’t a miniature of an adult; the children’s head is very big and heavy compared to their body and the muscles and ligament in their neck aren’t fully developed.

-When sitting in a forward-facing car seat, the upper body is hurled in the moment of crash until the seat belt stops the speed, but the head continues forward at the same speed as the car had before the crash.
-A heavy weight is then placed on the neck to stop the head’s forward movement.
+When sitting in a forward-facing car seat, the upper body is hurled in the moment of the crash until the seat belt stops the speed, but the head continues forward at the same speed as the car had before the crash.
+A heavyweight is then placed on the neck to stop the head’s forward movement.